 Troubleshoot CodeQL results

-This unit provides common tips for optimizing and troubleshooting when working with CodeQL and code scanning.
+This unit provides tips for optimizing and troubleshooting when you're working with CodeQL and code scanning.

 Optimize CodeQL analysis runtimes

-There are several reasons why your CodeQL analysis may be taking too long to complete:
+There are several reasons why your CodeQL analysis might take too long to complete:

-• Problems can also occur when a repository contains multiple languages.
+- Problems can occur when a repository contains multiple languages.
 You can modify your workflow to use a matrix that speeds up the analysis of multiple languages.
-The analysis of each language runs in parallel with the default CodeQL analysis workflow, advanced workflows may need to be configured similarly if they are set up to run language initialization and analysis sequentially.
+The analysis of each language runs in parallel with the default CodeQL analysis workflow.
+You might need to configure advanced workflows similarly if they're set up to run language initialization and analysis sequentially.

-• The amount of code being analyzed may cause long runtimes.
-Analysis time is typically proportional to the amount of code being analyzed.
-You can reduce the size of the code by excluding test code or breaking the code into multiple workflows to only analyze a subset with each scan.
+- The amount of code that you're analyzing might cause long runtimes.
+Analysis time is typically proportional to the amount of code that's being analyzed.
+You can reduce the size of the code by excluding test code or breaking the code into multiple workflows to analyze only a subset with each scan.

-Some performance issues may arise from custom queries.
-You can find common problems and how to troubleshoot them here[11].
+Some performance problems might arise from custom queries.
+You can find common problems and how to troubleshoot them in the CodeQL documentation about troubleshooting query performance.

-Some important points to keep in mind while working with CodeQL and the QL query language:
+Here are important points to keep in mind while you're working with CodeQL and the QL query language:

-• CodeQL predicates and classes are evaluated to database tables.
-Large predicates generate large tables with many rows, and are therefore expensive to compute
+- CodeQL predicates and classes are evaluated to database tables.
+Large predicates generate large tables with many rows, so they're expensive to compute.

-• The QL language is implemented using standard database operations and relational algebra, such as join, projection, and union.
+- The QL language is implemented through standard database operations and relational algebra, such as join, projection, and union.

-• Queries are evaluated bottom-up, which means that a predicate is not evaluated until all of the predicates that it depends on are evaluated.
+- Queries are evaluated bottom up, which means that a predicate isn't evaluated until all of the predicates that it depends on are evaluated.

 Debug artifacts

-The Visual Studio extension log files have detailed information to help you troubleshoot.
+The VS Code extension's log files have detailed information to help you troubleshoot.

-Progress and error messages are displayed as notifications in the bottom right corner of the workspace.
-You can use the dropdown list to select the logs you need.
+Progress and error messages appear as notifications in the lower-right corner of the workspace.
+You can use the CodeQL Extension Log dropdown list to select the logs that you need.

 Common error messages